airsidemobile/JOSESwift/README.md

 To integrate JOSESwift into your Xcode project, include it in your `Podfile`:

-⚠️ **Todo:** Publish framework on CocoaPods and update Podfile example.
+:warning: **Todo:** Publish framework on CocoaPods and update Podfile example.

 ``` ruby
 source 'https://github.com/CocoaPods/Specs.git'